w3c/wai-intro-wcag/content/new-in-22.md

 ---
 # Translation info https://www.w3.org/wiki/WAI/Website/Translate

-title: "[for review] What's New in WCAG 2.2 Draft"
+title: "What's New in WCAG 2.2 Draft"
-title_html: "[for review] What's New in WCAG 2.2 Draft"
+title_html: "What's New in WCAG 2.2 Draft"
 nav_title: "New in 2.2 Draft"

 description: This page lists the new success criteria in Web Content Accessibility Guidelines (WCAG) 2.2.
 It includes quotes from personas to help you understand some aspects of the success criteria.